Writing

 Watch the clip below as Pie Corbett explains more about Talk for Writing and why it works.

 ‘Talk for Writing’ allows our children to imitate the key language patterns they need for a particular text type orally before they try reading and looking at it more closely.
 Through fun activities that help them to rehearse the tune of the language they need, followed by modelled and shared writing to show them how to craft their texts, our children are helped to write in the same style.
 They are also given meaningful opportunities each half term to revisit and review a range of text types and apply new learning in different contexts.
-Grammar and punctuation are taught both explicitly and implicitly within our writing lessons and are used as tools to make sure our readers understand exactly what we want to say.
+Grammar and punctuation are taught both explicitly and implicitly within our writing lessons; they help us to make sure that our readers understand exactly what we want to say.
 Our children learn to plan, draft, revise, edit and present their work and we give our children the chance to reflect on their own and others’ writing and evaluate its success.

 We teach children how to segment to spell using our Phonic Scheme in EYFS and Year 1.
-This is supplemented from Year 2 onwards with weekly lessons that cover words and spelling patterns specified by the National Curriculum and teach children further strategies they can use to spell words accurately and independently.
+In Year 2, we use Jungle Club, which is an online platform which provides engaging daily spelling lessons.
+In KS2 classes, we continue with a progressive phonic approach to spelling with four short lessons each week, returning to the same sounds each year and deepening understanding of the letter patterns that can be used to make them.
+We cover words and spelling patterns specified by the National Curriculum and teach children further strategies they can use to spell words accurately and independently.

 Throughout school, our children are encouraged to write in a neat, legible style.
 This begins in EYFS and KS1 with the ‘Squiggle’ Scheme which connects brain and movement.
 This is built on throughout the school with weekly handwriting practice, often linked to work in spelling.